abdelkareemkobo/karem-site/blog/posts/fl/what is federated learning.md

 ---
-title: What is Federated Learning
+title: "What is Federated Learning"
-description: Quick introduction into Federated Learning System and compare it with centralized Machine learning system in a simple style
+description: "A quick introduction to Federated Learning Systems, comparing them with centralized machine learning systems in a simple style."
 authors: kareem
 date: 2024-11-12
 draft: false